GrottoPress/kitty/README.md

 ## Developing

-After cloning this repository, copy `sample.env` to `.env`, and run `npm install`.
-You may start the development server with `npm run dev`, or run tests with `npm run test`.
+After cloning this repository, copy `sample.env` to `.env`, and run `pnpm install`.
+You may start the development server with `pnpm run dev`, or run tests with `pnpm run test`.

 ## Contributing